Why Salespeople Must Understand The Buyer Journey

 - Is always coming from a place in which they're genuinely trying to help the customer achieve a goal or solve a problem

 - Shares highly relevant ideas and insights to help the customer

 - Educate and even challenge the customer's thinking

-The first step for salespeople to engage in and exemplify these sales behaviors begins with understanding your ideal buyers and the buyer's journey.
+The first step for salespeople to engage in and exemplify consultative selling behaviors begins with understanding your ideal buyers and the buyer's journey.
 As I noted in my blog, sales onboarding nailing the first thirty days, I touch on why salespeople must learn their buyer's journey within their first thirty days of sales onboarding.

-In this blog post I'm going to go into more detail on why salespeople must understand the buyer journey and why it must be a part of your overall IT staffing sales training program.
+In this blog post I'm going to go into more detail on why salespeople must understand the buyer journey and why it must be a part of your overall sales enablement program.

 What is the buyer’s journey?